HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

 viewer = napari.Viewer()
 ```

-You should see `napari-mAIcrobe` in the plugins list.
+Then check if "mAIcrobe" appears under `Plugins` in the menu bar.

 ## 🔥 First Analysis